hydrusnetwork/hydrus/docs/running_from_source.md

     If you get an error about the venv failing to activate during `setup_venv.sh`, you may need to install venv especially for your system.
 The specific error message should help you out, but you'll be looking at something along the lines of `apt install python3.10-venv`.

+    If you like, you can run the `setup_desktop.sh` file to install a hydrus.desktop file to your applications folder.
+(Or check the template in `install_dir/static/hydrus.desktop` and do it yourself!)

 === "macOS"

     Double-click `setup_venv.command`.

-    If you do not have permission to run the .command file, then either open a terminal on the folder and enter:
+    If you do not have permission to run the .command file, then open a terminal on the folder and enter:

     `chmod +x setup_venv.command`